burasDiana/SoftDesignPatterns-Mandatory/README.md

 # SoftDesignPatterns-Mandatory
-Application which simulates a universal game console.
-It uses different design patterns learned in the Software Design Patterns course
+This is an application which simulates a universal game console.
+It uses different design patterns used in the Software Design Patterns course.

 # Design patterns used
 `Adapter Pattern`